johnbywater/quantdsl/README.md

 ### Settlement

-The `Settlement` element discounts the value of the included expression from the given date to the effective present time.
+The `Settlement` element discounts the value of the included `Expression` from its given `Date` to the "effective present time" when the element is evaluated (see below).

 ```
 <Settlement> ::= "Settlement(" <Date> ", " <Expression> ")"